-My name is George White and I am a software engineer and architect with over 15 years of experience.
+My name is George White and I am a software engineer, pseudo-designer and innovation leader with over 15 years of experience.
 I have worked for large enterprises and small businesses, serving a variety of roles.
 My passion is solving interesting problems, sometimes with software, sometimes with hardware, sometimes with pictures and words.
 But always with thoughfulness.

 Over the span of my career I have filled many roles.
-I have been a coder, a team leader, architect, systems engineer, help desk frontline support and on-call support staff.
+I have been a coder, designer, team leader, architect, systems engineer, help desk frontline support and on-call support staff.
 At most of my jobs, I have become the go-to guy for technical matters big and small.

 I am not a manager, but I have experience managing and running teams.
 I have built teams for multiple purposes, including both engineering and experience strategy work.
 I love to teach and mentor; many people have told me that is what I should be doing for a living.

 When I am not coding or designing software and systems, I am spending time with my wife and daughter, taking photos when I get the chance, and may occasionally be found staring at the sky or a tree, looking at some interesting bird.

 Formerly SVP, Innovation, Cantina (2013-2017)

 I am the Chief Innovation Officer at Cantina, where my responsibilities include building and leading the client-facing innovation practice and directing internal innovation initiatives.

 In addition, I continue as a principal consultant and technical architect, a role I've had since I first came aboard.
 I am the technical lead on select projects, and I do strategic consulting, a whole lot of sales support, speaking engagements on technology, and play the role of mobile practice lead.

-I have been involved in several HTML5 and native mobile application development projects since joining Cantina.
+I have been involved in several HTML5 native mobile application development projects since joining Cantina.
 My recent foci are responsive design, content and context-focused web application development, and prototyping.
 I am also working on evolving Cantina's capabilities in user experience and process.
 I am an advisor to several Cantina working groups, including the Experience Strategy, Internet of Things, Mixed Reality, Machine Learning, Agile Architecture, and Front-end Engineering WGs.

 Freelance Software Developer, Stonehippo Code & Consulting